geocomplexity/sandbox/Code.md

 breakdowns_table = "erc_condor_url_breakdowns_dp_clean_partitioned_v2"
 ```

-## 2. Retrieve text data from May to November URLs for each year (of 2017, 2018, 2019, 2020 run separately iterated)
+## 2. Retrieve text data from May to November URLs for each year (2017, 2018, 2019, and 2020, run separately iterated)
 ```
-### Define query criteria
+### Define query criteria and specify the year
 sql = f"""
 WITH May_Nov_US_URLs AS (
 SELECT url_rid, share_title, share_main_blurb